hibernick/RasPreenFM2/README.md

 - some checks reading the settings values and prevent loading DX7-Patches > 31 over MIDI ProgramChange that would crash the Raspreen.

-- put Polyphony to 20 and Operators to 120 (takes about 100us to calculate on full load, ca 35% of the Sound-DMA IRQ Rate)
+- put Polyphony to 20 and Operators to 120 (takes about 160us to calculate on full load with Filter h3o+ on Voice, ca 45% of the
+  Sound-DMA IRQ Rate of 333uS, with Filter LP it takes about 120uS)